Do marketers understand the 21st century

 They will also have to represent the voice of the client within the company and fully commit to marketing 3.0, in which the importance of mind, heart and spirit are recognised.
 Of course there are marketers who have already embraced this approach, and who are feeling all the positive effects of this for the companies that they work for.
 Coca-Cola for example is very good in connecting its brand to happiness.
 They are better attuned to developments in society, they understand what is important to the customer and they are not afraid to make fundamental choices in product development, service and communications.

 Passing off old ideas as new

 For the record: marketing 3.0 is not passing off old ideas as new, but it is here to stay.
-Yet for many companies it is still unknown terrain.
+Yet for many companies it is still unknown territory.
 Partly because of that, they are often not or not fully focused on sustainable solutions and improvements for the customer.

 Take the Cadillac.
-Once a prestigious American car brand.
-But because of lagging technical developments it has fallen behind.
+Once a prestigious American car brand, but because of lagging technical developments it has fallen behind.
 And yet they try again and again (often unsuccessfully) to compete with strong brands such as BMW and Mercedes in the European market.

 Maybe Cadillac would be better off creating flexible transport solutions, focused on use rather than possession.
 This would possibly enable Cadillac to actually make things difficult for the established players.

 What skills should you have as a ‘marketer 3.0’, specifically when considering it is about mind, heart and spirit?